 - The Goliath Bird Eating Tarantula is the largest spider in the world, which can reach up to one foot long in body length and have fangs that are a full inch long!
 Don’t worry, its natural habitat is in the rainforests of South America.

-Next, make sure you maintain a pest free home.
-Spiders won’t live somewhere without an adequate food supply, so keeping other pest problems under control will also control spiders.
-Don’t neglect repairing any damaged window screens, weather-stripping around doors, and any other small gaps or openings around your home that a spider might use to get inside.
+Next, make sure you maintain a pest-free home.
+They won’t live somewhere without an adequate food source, so keeping other household pest problems under control will also control spiders.
+Don’t neglect repairing any damaged window screens, weather-stripping around doors, and any other small gaps or openings around your home that they might use to get inside.

-Finally, take a moment to learn more about the habitat of a spider so you can better understand how they get into your home, and how to keep them out.
+Finally, consider using a botanical pest repellent that prevents these pests from creating their home inside your home.
+Learn more about the habitat of a spider so you can better understand how they get into your home, and other ways to keep them out.